-I made this blueberry muffins recipe again a few days ago and had forgotten how good they were!
+I made this Weight Watchers blueberry muffins recipe again a few days ago and had forgotten how good they were!
+When my girls were younger, this was a family favorite.

-These muffins turn out moist and tender, perfect for breakfast or an afternoon snack with a cup of tea.
+This muffin recipe turns out so moist, perfect for breakfast or an afternoon snack with a cup of tea.

 Fresh blueberries I love using fresh blueberries.
-I just don't think the muffins are as good with frozen, though they will do when we don't have access to fresh.
+I just don't think the muffins are quite as good with frozen blueberries, though they will do when we don't have access to fresh.
+Both give you an anti-oxidant rich start to the day.

 Banana I don't think theses muffins have banana flavor at all, but the banana adds the sweetness that would be missing from not adding sugar.
 It's best to use a very ripe banana.